vrybant/unboundbible-mobile/README.md

-Unbound Bible for mobile phones
+Unbound Bible for Mobile Phones